A contextual advantage for conclusive exclusion: repurposing the Pusey-Barrett-Rudolph construction

 where $\mathbb{P}(E_k|\rho_k)$ is the probability of obtaining outcome $E_k$ when the state is $\rho_k$.
 Perfect conclusive exclusion occurs when this quantity is one.

 The task of conclusive exclusion was first studied by Caves, Fuchs, and Schack in an article on quantum state compatibility (under the name ``post-Peierls compatibility'')~\cite{CFS2002}.
 It subsequently became a subject of greater interest when it was used by Pusey, Barrett, and Rudolph (PBR) as part of an argument about the interpretation of the quantum state~\cite{puseyReality2012}.
 The term ``conclusive exclusion'' was introduced in Ref.~\cite{PerryJainOppenheim}, where a study was undertaken of what conditions a set of states must satisfy in order for there to be a possibility of conclusive exclusion.
 Leifer's review~\cite{leifer2014quantum} of $\psi$-ontology theorems highlighted the significance of conclusive exclusion (under the name ``antidistinguishability'').

-We undertake a study of what aspects of conclusive exclusion resist classical explanation.
-The notion of classicality of experimental statistics we adopt here is realizability by a generalized-noncontextual (henceforth, simply ``noncontextual'') ontological model~\cite{harriganEinstein2010,Spekkens2005}, whose motivations are given in Refs.~\cite{spekkens2019,Spekkens2005,schmid2021guiding,Schmid2021}.
+Recent work~\cite{Leifer_2020,srikumar2024contextualityantidistinguishabilityrelated} has explored the connection between sets of quantum states for which conclusive exclusion is possible and proofs of the Kochen-Specker theorem.